aryah-rao/confusion-state-detection-data-acquisition/README.md

 Follow the guide [here](https://www.stereolabs.com/docs/fusion/zed360) to complete calibration.

-Save the calibration file in the file path `./experiments/DATE/DATE_CONTEXT/`, where `DATE` is the current date and `CONTEXT` is the context you entered for your experiment, and close `ZED360`.
+Save the calibration file in the file path `./experiments/DATE/DATE_CONTEXT/`, where `DATE` is the current date and `CONTEXT` is the context you entered for your experiment.

 Example structure:
 ```bash